cristianrz/knowledge-base/posix-shell-style-guide.md

 ### Length

-**Requirement:** shell programs are shorter than 100 lines, otherwise they will need to be rewritten in a proper programming language.
+**Requirement:** shell programs are shorter than 100 lines.
+Proper programming languages are preferred for longer programs (e.g. C, Go)

 **Requirement:** functions are shorter than 50 lines.

-In general, if the script is more than 100 lines long, rewrite in a proper programming language.

 Prefer small and focused functions.